Originally published on October 17, 2017.

 There are no blockchain or virtual currency specific regulations enacted under Alaskan law.
 The State's Division of Banking and Services has issued guidance that it is not authorized under State law to regulate virtual currencies and only transactions involving fiat currencies are subject to the state's Money Transmitter law.

 House Bill 180 was introduced in March 2017 but appears to be stalled in the state legislature.
 If enacted, HB180 would regulate money transmission and currency exchange businesses, as well as transmitting value that substitutes for money.
 H.B.
 180, 30th Leg., 1st Sess.
 (Alaska 2017).
 The bill's definition of virtual currency covers "digital units of exchange that have a centralized repository" as well as "decentralized, distributive, open-source, math-based, peer-to-peer virtual currency with no central administrating authority and no central monitoring or oversight."
 If passed, it would also amend the Alaska Uniform Money Services Act to expressly include dealing in virtual currency within its definition of money transmission.
 H.B.
 180, 30th Leg., 1st Sess.
 (Alaska 2017).
-The bill's latest update in the legislature was its referral to Alaska's Judiciary Committee in January 2018.

 In 2017, Arizona adopted two statutes related specifically to the storage of information on the blockchain.
 Arizona Statute § 44-7061 makes signatures, records, and contracts secured through blockchain technology legally valid.
 "A contract relating to a transaction may not be denied legal effect, validity or enforceability solely because that contract contains a smart contract term."
 H.B.
 2417, 53d Leg., 1st Reg.
 Sess.
 (Ariz.
 2017).